 Hybrids won’t save you a fortune in the short term

-The above example is between one of the cheapest hybrids on the market.
-Consequently in terms of a numbers game while you will save fuel, you won’t actually be saving any money until you’re into the sixth year.
+The above example is one of the cheapest hybrids on the market.
+Consequently in terms of a numbers game, while you will save fuel, you won’t actually be saving any money until you’re into the sixth year.

 Therefore make sure you do the math before you commit.
 To work out if you’re better off you only need your average miles per year, the current cost per litre of fuel and the MPG of the hybrid you’re looking to buy.

 Servicing costs tend to be the same as fossil-fuelled cars, but you will probably need to change your brake discs and pads less as the regenerative braking lightens the load when coming to a stop.